lucasgerroir/react_to_do_exercise/README.md

 - [ ] Implement the missing Add Todo feature using the framework provided

+Completed see code

 - [ ] Add some descriptions of unit tests that need to be written

+Completed see code

 - [ ] Add some CSS to make your TODO list look a bit nicer

+Completed see code

 ## Questions